ndrabbe/31257-Tut14-Group2/Business Report.md

 ##### User

-People who are interested on travelling and want to use ‘major travel company’.
+People who are interested in travelling and want to use ‘major travel company’.

 ##### Need